Master Wato: Return to NJPW (2020–present)

 On the preshow of the second night of Wrestle Kingdom 16, Wato would defeat El Desperado in a six man tag match and earn himself a title shot at the IWGP Junior Heavyweight Championship.
 At NJPW New Years Golden Series on February 11 he would be unsuccessful in his attempt.
 Eight days later, on February 19, he and Taguchi having formed the team called Six or Nine, would win The IWGP Junior Tag Team Championships in a four-way tag, making that his first championship victory in New Japan Pro Wrestling.
-Despite being a Junior Heavyweight, Wato competed in the New Japan Cup, a heavyweight tournament, where he received a Bye to the second round, although here he was defeated by Kazuchika Okada.
+Despite being a Junior Heavyweight, Wato competed in the New Japan Cup, a heavyweight tournament, where he received a bye to the second round, although here he was defeated by Kazuchika Okada.
 Six or Nine made their first successful tag team title defense at Hyper Battle, defeating Bullet Club's Cutest Tag Team (El Phantasmo and Taiji Ishimori).
-In May, they made a second successful defense against Suzuki-Gun's Yoshinobu Kanemaru and Douki.
+In May, they made a second successful defense against the Suzuki-gun pairing of Kanemaru and Douki.
 Later in the month, Wato competed in the annual Best of the Super Juniors tournament.
 In the B Block, Wato finished with 8 points, failing to advance to the finals.
-On the day of the tournament finals, Wato and Taguchi were defeated by United Empire's Francesco Akira and T.J.
-Perkins in a non-title match.
-Due to this loss, Six or Nine defended the titles in a rematch, where they lost the championships to Akira and TJP, ending their reign at 121 days.
+On the day of the tournament finals, Wato and Taguchi were defeated by United Empire's TJP and Francesco Akira in a non-title match.
+Due to this loss, Six or Nine defended the titles in a rematch, where they lost the championships to TJP and Akira, ending their reign at 121 days.
 Six or Nine, failed to win the titles back in a rematch at Burning Spirit.
 Following this, Wato focused on singles competition leading to Wato successfully defeated reigning IWGP Junior Heavyweight Champion, Taiji Ishimori, in a non-title match on October 10 at Declaration of Power.
 After the match, Ishimori was confronted by Hiromu Takahashi and El Desperado, who both wanted Junior Heavyweight title shots.
 This led to Ishimori, declaring that he would defend his championship against Desperado, Takahashi, and Wato in a four-way match at Wrestle Kingdom 17.
 On January 4, 2023, Wato was unsuccessful in capturing the junior heavyweight championship, which was won by Takahashi.

+In February at The New Beginning in Osaka, Wato lost to Taiji Ishimori.
+In May, Wato would take part in the 2023 Best of the Super Juniors, where he would compete in the B Block.
+Wato finished joint top of the block with 14 points, thus advancing to the semi-finals.
+On May 26, he would defeat Mike Bailey in a semi-final match.
+Two days later, he defeated Titán to win the tournament.
+Wato challenged for the IWGP Junior Heavyweight Championship at Dominion 6.4 in Osaka-jo Hall, however he was defeated by the champion Takahashi.